-- the road system in Bridgend having reached its capacity; - A the restricted width of roads such as Lochie Brae, Bowerswell Road and Manse Road: - ★ the AQMA condition in Main Street.
+- ★ the road system in Bridgend having reached its capacity; - the restricted width of roads such as Lochie Brae, Bowerswell Road and Manse Road: - + the AQMA condition in Main Street.

-As we have yet to receive a cogent explanation from the road planning section of Planning and Regeneration regarding "incremental" traffic, we wish to register our objection to the above-cited planning application for dwelling houses east of Kingswells, Muirhall Road.
+As we have yet to receive a cogent explanation from the road planning section of Planning and Regeneration regarding "incremental" traffic, we wish to register our objection to the above-cited planning application for a dwelling house at Kingswells, Muirhall Road.